nlapalu/MSTS/README.md

 <img src="doc/images/myfeaturestartphasogram5-1.png" width=425><img src="doc/images/myfeaturestartphasogram1.png" width=425>

-With the '--flush' option, you can export the data to merge all phasograms on single one as below, with `MSTS_merge_phasograms.py`.
+The '--flush' option, allows exporting the to be used to merge all phasograms on a single figure as below, with `MSTS_merge_phasograms.py`.
 [Here](doc/MSTS_merge_phasograms.md) you will find a piece of code to generate the "merged phasogram".

 <div align="center"><img src="doc/images/phaso.merge.png" width=650></div>

-## Detect and classify nucleosomes
+## Detect and categorize nucleosomes

-For most of available tools, the nucleosome detection and positioning are based on a simply greedy approach that consist for each sequence:
+For most of available tools, the nucleosome detection and positioning are based on a simple greedy approach that consists for each sequence in:
 - descending sort of occupancy values for each position
 - defining nucleosome positions from the highest occupancy value to the lowest with a constraint of 147bp.
 - limiting peak detection to a min/max coverage

-More sophiscated tool, defined TBB (*Zhou et al. 2016*), that allow several positions for the same nucleosome.
-In your case, we decided to keep the conventional protocole to define an average position, allowing a possible overlap between nucleosome in case of fuzzy area (30bp by default).
-Moreover, we perform a clustering and classification to propose confidence level in nucleosome positioning.
-We define 4 categories: "very-well", "well", "fuzzy" and "bad" positioned.
+More sophiscated tool, defined TBB (*Zhou et al. 2016*), that allow several positions for the same nucleosome, instead of a signal consensus.
+For MSTS, we decided to keep the conventional protocol to define an average position for a given nucleosome, allowing overlaps between nucleosomes for cases of 'fuzzy' regions (30ba-long overlap max by default).
+Then, MSTS perform a clustering and classification to provide an indication of the confidence level in nucleosome positioning.
+We defined 4 categories of positioned nucleosomes: "very-well", "well", "fuzzy" and "bad".

+Typical command to run:

 `MSTS_detect_nucleosomes.py mapping.bw -p detection --bed --wig `

-You get the list of detected nucleosomes in __detection_nucleosomes.txt__
+Example of the output below:

 ```
 seq     start   end     mean    stdev   peak    cluster positioning